leeyuh8/odin-rock-paper-scissors/README.md

   - Problem solving methods: understanding problem, breaking it down into subproblems, writing psuedocode.
   - Using Chrome Dev Tools to debug.
   - Writing for loops, if/else statements, declaring global and local variables, and switch statements.
+  - Working with branches.
+  - Manipulating and adding events to the DOM with JS.

   Lessons Learned:
   - Declare variables used in multiple functions in the global scope.